βοΈGoogle Play Product Setup

 Requests to the Google Play Developer API requires authentication and scope.
-To authenticate your server, you will need to create a service account and download a JSON key file google-app-credentials.json
+To authenticate your server, you will need to create a service account and download a JSON key file google-app-credentials.json.
+The path to the file should be passed as the GOOGLE_APPLICATION_CREDENTIALS environment variable.

 INFO